thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/docker-compose-setup.md

 ## Upgrading

-In case when database upgrade is needed, edit .env file to set "TB_VERSION" to target version (f.e. set it to {{ site.release.ce_full_ver }} if you are upgrading to the latest).
+In case when database upgrade is needed, edit .env file to set "TB_VERSION" to target version (e.g. set it to {{ site.release.ce_full_ver }} if you are upgrading to the latest).
 Then, execute the following commands:

 ```bash
 $ ./docker-stop-services.sh